Credit by Examination

 - has not received a grade (A, B, C, D, F, P, NP), or equivalent, in the course for which he or she is seeking credit by examination at this or any other educational institution.

 Unit credit granted by examination to a student shall not count toward the minimum of 12 units required for College residency to earn a degree or certificate at COD.
 The 12 units College residency requirement is waived for high school students who have successfully completed a high school course that has been articulated with a COD course and have earned credit by Credit By Examination (CBE).
 Students interested in credit by examination will be required to submit a Credit by Examination form to the Admissions & Records Office to initiate the approval process.
 Prior to submitting the form, interested students should meet with a counselor or faculty advisor to discuss their eligibility for credit by examination.
 The signature of the appropriate Instructional Dean will also be required, prior to submitting the Credit by Examination form to the Admissions & Records Office.
-Payment of a nonrefundable fee is required upon submission of the Credit by Examination form (please check the Admissions & Records Office webpage for current fees.)
+Payment of a nonrefundable fee is required prior to the submission of the Credit by Examination form (please check the Admissions & Records Office web page for current fees.)
 The request must be approved by the midpoint of the semester, and the examination must be given prior to the last day of the final examination period